-All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing using CPOMS.
+All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL.

 Non-confidential records will be easily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.
-This access will be limited through the use of a higher level access and key on the CPOMS platform.

-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school, currently 60 years within the CPOMS systems.
-Physical records are transferred to the receiving secondary school.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.